scout24ch/swissrets-api-definition/docs/API-GUIDELINES.md

 * Only full imports are supported.
 All properties not referenced in the import file will be deleted/deactivated on the platform.

+* Only one XML import file can be uploaded per import request.

 * API actions are not necessarily idempotent.
 E.g. an import for an owner can be blocked while another import for that owner is running (returns `HTTP 409 Conflict`).

 * The import processing is asynchronous.
 The state of the import can be polled by the `/api/owners/{ownerId}/imports/{importId}` endpoint.